oceanprotocol-archive/OEPs/7/README.md

 ![DDO Content](images/ddo-content.png)

-A DDO document is composed of standard DDO attributes like:
+A DDO document is composed of standard DDO attributes:

 * "@context"
 * "id"
+* "publicKey"
+* "authentication"
 * "service"
+* "created"
+* "proof"

 Asset metadata can be included as one of the objects inside the `"service"` array, with type `"Metadata"`.
 Example: